kbs1/openxdagpool/README.md

 - optional registration allows users to manage their miners in one place
 - hashrate history for registered miners
 - miner offline / miner back online e-mail alerts for registered users
-- administrator e-mail alerts, including zero pool hashrate and reference miner offline alert
+- administrator e-mail alerts: zero pool hashrate, abnormal pool daemon state and reference miner offline
 - ability to e-mail active or all pool registered users with important message

 # Planned features